photonify/photonify/README.md

 ## Removing Files

 - Photonify has support for removing files from S3
 - Note: No support for local filesystem removal is added to Photonify.
-You are encouraged instead to use the built-in [fs.unlink](https://nodejs.org/api/fs.html#fspromisesunlinkpath) command instead.
+You are encouraged to use the built-in [fs.unlink](https://nodejs.org/api/fs.html#fspromisesunlinkpath) method instead.

 #### Removing S3 Files: